Published: 10/2024 | Updated: 2/2026

 Complications to Watch Out For

-Even with proper care, dog bites are at a high risk of complications.
-This includes critical medical conditions like tetanus, rabies, and skin or blood infections.
-Contact a medical professional as soon as possible if you notice any of the following symptoms of an infected bite or other serious issue:
+Contact a medical professional as soon as possible if you notice any of the following symptoms of dog bite infected wound or other serious issue:

 - Increased redness or swelling